tabreturn/thonny-py5mode/README.md

 This plugin is designed to work with the portable version of Thonny.

-**Development on this package has just begun; thonny-py5mode still its experimental stages**
+**Development on this package has just begun; thonny-py5mode is still in its experimental stages**

 1. Download the *-alt* version of the Thonny IDE (for Python 3.9 support): https://github.com/thonny/thonny/releases/download/v3.3.7/thonny-3.3.7-x86_64-alt.tar.gz